nixworks/public/news/2012/05/7/README.md

 ##### Malaysia
 ### [Clerics in Malaysia issue a fatwa against Muslims participating in "unproductive demonstrations". ](/news/2012/05/7/clerics-in-malaysia-issue-a-fatwa-against-muslims-participating-in-unproductive-demonstrations.md)
-_Context: Malaysia, fatwa, Muslim_
+_Context: Malaysia, Muslim, fatwa_

 ##### CIA
 ### [The CIA announces it had foiled a plot by Fahd al-Quso, a Yemeni affiliate of al-Qaida, to have a suicide bomber, using an improved version of the underwear bomb used by Umar Farouk Abdulmutallab in 2009, to blow up an American-bound airliner; no lives were ever at risk. ](/news/2012/05/7/the-cia-announces-it-had-foiled-a-plot-by-fahd-al-quso-a-yemeni-affiliate-of-al-qaida-to-have-a-suicide-bomber-using-an-improved-version.md)
-_Context: Umar Farouk Abdulmutallab, Fahd al-Quso, al-Qaida, CIA_
+_Context: al-Qaida, Fahd al-Quso, CIA, Umar Farouk Abdulmutallab_

 ##### Northwestern Bahamas
 ### [Voters in The Bahamas go to the polls for a general election. ](/news/2012/05/7/voters-in-the-bahamas-go-to-the-polls-for-a-general-election.md)